Kedida Gamela

-Kedida Gamela is a woreda in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
-Part of the Kembata Tembaro Zone (KT), Kedida Gamela is bordered on the east and south by an exclave of the Hadiya Zone, on the west by Kacha Bira, on the northwest by Angacha, on the north by Damboya, and on the northeast by the Bilate River which separates it from Alaba.
+Kedida Gamela is a woreda in the Central Ethiopia Regional State of Ethiopia.
+Part of the Kembata Zone.
+Kedida Gamela is bordered on the east and south by an Misraq Badawacho woreda of the Hadiya Zone, on the west by Kacha Bira, on the northwest by Angacha, on the north by Damboya, and on the northeast by the Bilate River which separates it from Halaba Zone.
 The northern part of Kedida Gamela was separated to create Damboya woreda.
+The administrative center of the district is Durame.

 Overview

 The altitude of this woreda ranges from 1700 to 3028 meters above sea level.
 Its area is divided into 7% highland (Dega) and 93% Weyna Dega (sub-tropical climate).
 Kedida Gamela has 45 kilometers of all-weather roads and 17 kilometers of dry-weather roads, for an average road density of 199 kilometers per 1000 square kilometers.

 Into the early 1990s inhabitants of this woreda would temporarily migrate to places like Harar, Wonji, Welkite, Negele Arsi, Shashamene, and Wondo Genet to look for work.
 Migrants went to Metahara and the Wonji Sugar Plantation to work as day laborers cutting sugarcane.
 They went to the Siraro State Farm in the Arsi Province and Kedi Shamena State Farm as day laborers.
 In September and April they would migrate to Welkite to plant and harvest maize for farmers.
 They migrated to Alaba Kulito in April, March, December, January and July to harvest or plant peppers for farmers.
 With the evolution of Regions during the Transitional Government of Ethiopia, migrating for work was discouraged.